Calibrachoa is a very beautiful flower that bears hundreds of small bell-shaped flowers

 Exposure – sun or part sun

-Even though it is a perennial in warmer latitudes, in temperate climates it is grown as an annual but its blooming nonetheless lasts a long time.
+Calibrachoa is often used as a cascading flower for suspended pots and overhangs.
+Even though it is a perennial in warmer areas, in temperate climates it is grown as an annual but its blooming lasts a long time.

 Planting, sowing calibrachoa